vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Prohibition_</sub><br>
+<sub>_The Cattle_</sub><br>
-**Surah At-Tahrim** (66: 10)
+**Surah Al-An'am** (6: 124)

-> Allah sets forth an example for the disbelievers: the wife of Noah and the wife of Lot.
-Each was married to one of Our righteous servants, yet betrayed them.
-So their husbands were of no benefit to them against Allah whatsoever.
-Both were told, “Enter the Fire, along with the others!”
+> Whenever a sign comes to them, they say, “We will never believe until we receive what Allah’s messengers received.”
+Allah knows best where to place His message.
+The wicked will soon be overwhelmed by humiliation from Allah and a severe punishment for their evil plots.

-— Sha'ban 17, 1446H
+— Sha'ban 18, 1446H
 <!-- AYAHADAY:END -->

 <br>